BrianYang2013/JHU_AI_Journey/Coding/README.md

 * Warm up with the primary algorithms:
   * Data Structures and Algorithms in Python 1st Edition by Michael T. Goodrich ...
 * Practice and the main course:
-  * Python Programming in Context 3rd Edition - Textbook
+  * Python Programming in Context 3rd Edition - Textbook?
   * Introduction to Algorithms, 3rd Edition (The MIT Press), by Thomas H. Cormen - Textbook
   * Algorithms (4th Edition), by Robert Sedgewick, Kevin Wayne